Images of Keloid (6)

 Signs & Symptoms

-Keloids are usually seen on the neck, ear lobes, legs or arms, and on the upper trunk, especially the chest.
-They frequently follow the lines of injury.
-Spontaneous keloids are common on the mid-chest.
-Keloids are smooth and shiny, firm to the touch, red, hyperpigmented or skin-colored nodules with regular or irregular ridges.
-Keloids may develop projections that extend beyond the area of injury.
+Keloids are usually seen on the neck, ear lobes, legs, arms, and on the upper trunk, especially the chest.
+They frequently appear in the site of a previous injury.
+Keloids that arise spontaneously are common on the middle of the chest.
+Keloids are smooth, shiny, firm to the touch, and may have regular or irregular ridges.
+In lighter skin colors, they are often skin-colored, pink, or reddish.
+In darker skin colors, they are skin-colored or any shade of brown.
+Keloids may grow larger than the original area of injury.

-Keloids are extremely difficult to treat, but your doctor may try the following:
+Keloids are difficult to treat, but your medical professional may try the following:

 - There has been some success in treating small earlobe keloids with pressure or “clip-on” earrings.

-- Inflamed keloids often respond to steroid injections near the site.
-There is a risk of thinning of the skin (atrophy) with steroid injections.
+- Keloids often respond to steroid injections, such as triamcinolone acetonide (Kenalog), into the keloid.
+There is a risk of skin lightening (hypopigmentation) with steroid injections.

 Alternative therapies include: